It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 And here we are seven years later.

-Well, two years later the guy lost the benefits.
+Well, two years later, the guy lost the benefits.

-This is a Renee in Woodstock, New York.
+This is Renee in Woodstock, New York.

-Renee, welcome to the EIB network.
+Renee, welcome to the EIB Network.

 Hello.